fangsitang/personal_projects/README.md

-# Personal Investing 🚀
+# Wealth Management and Investing 🚀

-I'm a big fan of investing and trading.
-I began my journey in 2018, but things really kicked off in 2023.
-Here's a snapshot of my positions so far, as of Jan 2025 👇
+Here's is a snapshot of the current positions in my portfolio 👇

 | Asset   | Book Value     | Market Value  | YTD P&L  |
 | :---:  |  :---: |  :---: | :---: |